ZBar/ZBar/iphone/doc/install.rst

 -------------------------------

 If your project was using the library directly from the Mercurial repository, before the SDK was introduced, there are a few incompatibilities that you must resolve in order to upgrade.
-Don't worry - all of you source stays the same, you just need to update how the library is included in the project and how the headers are imported.
+Don't worry - all of your source stays the same, you just need to update how the library is included in the project and how the headers are imported.

 Switching to the Binary Distribution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^